-However, in order to understand coronary heart disease and how plaques form in our arteries (atherosclerosis) we have to understand that focusing only on cholesterol is an oversimplification.
+However, to understand coronary heart disease and how plaques form in our arteries (atherosclerosis) we have to understand that focusing only on cholesterol is an oversimplification.

 It is important to understand that it is lipoprotein that interact with the arterial wall and initiate the development of atherosclerosis.
 Cholesterol is only one of many components of lipoproteins.

-A standard lipid profile includes total cholesterol, LDL-C, HDL-C and TG.
+A standard lipid panel includes total cholesterol, LDL-C, HDL-C, and TG.
 Although LDL-C usually gets the bulk of the attention, evidence suggests that other aspects of the lipid profile may not be less important.
 For example, non-HDL Cholesterol is a strong marker of risk, maybe more important than LDL-C.